sonnn1505/Studying/speaking-park1.md

 <a name="idxaccommodation"></a>
 ## Accommodation
 ### 1 What kind of accommodation do you live in?
 What’s it like?
 I live in a small apartment in the city center.
 It's a one-bedroom unit with a normal living room, a fully-equipped **/ɪˈkwɪpt/** <sub>đầy đủ thiết bị </sub> kitchen, and a balcony that offers a great view of the city skyline.
-The building has amenities **/əˈmiː.nə.ti/** <sub>tiện nghi</sub> like a Gym, a swimming pool, and a small garden.
+The building has amenities **/əˈmiː.nə.ti/** <sub>tiện nghi</sub> like a gym, a swimming pool, and a small garden.

 ### 2 Have you always lived there?
 No, I haven't always lived here.
 I moved to this apartment about  5 years ago.
 Before that, I lived in the countryside.